 I am a polymath.
 (It’s not a boast, I literally can’t settle on my best method of expression.)
 I’m a bassist in a long-term project, currently in a media blackout while awaiting a new release, and bassist in a new project, “Klank Monster”.
 I am a writer of poetry and theory and a performance poet when I can.
 I work in digital AV (video and soundscapes), digital architecture for virtual environments and sensitive, hands-off curation of others’ works.
-I have an anonymous alter-ego that is also a visual artist whose work is exhibited aside from me, and those who work with this alternate personality are required to sign an NDA in order to protect themselves.
+I have an anonymous alter-ego that is also a visual artist whose work is exhibited aside from me, and those who work with this alternate personality are required to sign an NDA in order to protect the artist identity.

 It’s inspired by this almost genetic reaction to persecution for identity and political association.
 It is a contrived artistic conceptual statement, but then also a personal hang-up and detachment from the discomfort associated with gained acknowledgement and respect.
 In other words, I don’t handle praise well.
 However, I have no fear of public admittance of struggle, funnily, and an almost fatal abhorrence of systemic hierarchy and the language of perceived status, and I have a great need to support and nurture those that would be ignored or shut down.

 Corsica Studios was founded in the late 90s before finding a permanent home in SE17 (London) in 2002.
 How has your journey been with it?
 What were the main ideas and aims behind its inception?
 Have these kept the same throughout the years, or is it something that has been evolving?

 Corsica Studios’ inception was as an arts club.
 It was started by close friends Adrian Jones and Amanda Moss (sadly, Amanda died in 2017).
 Amanda was a superb artist and great friend, and both had a creative ideal to make unused spaces available to artists to rehearse, refine, perform and exhibit their works.
 Initially in Corsica St, Islington (hence the name).
 Then Midland Rd, Kings Cross, before moving to other spaces south of the river.
 Eventually, settling in Elephant and Castle.